mwcproject/docs.mwc.mw/developers/integration.md

 ### Step 6: Finalize the Transaction
-The sender finalizes the transaction by combining all signatures and preparing the transaction for broadcast using the [finalize_tx]() method (HTTP POST).
+The sender finalizes the transaction by combining all signatures and preparing the transaction for broadcast using the [finalize_tx](https://docs.rs/mwc_wallet_api/latest/mwc_wallet_api/trait.OwnerRpcV3.html#tymethod.finalize_tx) method.

 `finalize_tx` <Badge type="info" text="POST" />
 ::: details Request Example